birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 # Linux-Arctis-7-Plus-ChatMix

+##***Important Licensing Notice**##

+`Linux-Arctis-7-Plus-Chatmix` uses the GPL license.
+While the GPL license does permit commercial use, it is **strongly discouraged** to reuse the work herein for any for-profit purpose as it relates to the usage of a third party proprietary hardware device.

+The device itself has not been reverse-engineered for this purpose, nor has the proprietary GG Sonar Software typically required to use it.

 ## Overview
 <br>
 The SteelSeries Arctis series of headsets include a hardware modulation knob for 'chatmix' on the headset.